File a lawsuit in circuit court in South Carolina, and it will cost you $150. Add another $25 for each motion filed in your suit.

 The court system, for example, ended last fiscal year with an adjusted total appropriation of $74.2 million – about $7.2 million, or 10.6 percent, more than its original total appropriation, according to comptroller general records.

 In her written budget proposal for next fiscal year, Toal said the department had “accumulated significant reserves” between fiscal years 2003 and 2008.
 Those reserves originally were designated for building repairs and replacing federal funds earmarked for technology improvements, she said.

 But with general fund cuts that came during the Great Recession, the court system would have “faced a true constitutional crisis” without the reserves, she said.

 “Massive layoffs and cancellation of court would have resulted in the inability to provide justice and dispute resolution forums which are constitutionally required and necessary for the safety and well-being of the people of South Carolina,” Toal wrote.

-Toal, who became chief justice in 2000, has said publicly that the court system under her watch has relied more on court fees because of general fund cuts, though lawmakers last year restored most of the $16 million in cuts made since fiscal year 2008.
+Toal, who became chief justice in 2000, has said publicly that the court system under her watch has relied more on court fees because of general fund cuts, though lawmakers last fiscal year restored nearly $15 million in cuts made in the previous two fiscal years.

 That was done after Toal unsuccessfully pushed for a bill sponsored by Rep. Jim Harrison, R-Richland and the House Judiciary Committee chairman, that would have doubled certain court filing fees, as reported by The Nerve in April 2010.